Skip to main

 What is Modern Portfolio Theory?

-Developed in 1952, Modern Portfolio Theory remains a popular model in shaping retirement portfolio design.
-As Forbes notes, it’s a key tool for both asset managers and automated portfolio design.
-Modern Portfolio Theory seeks to maximize the expected return for a given amount of risk.
-It assumes the average investor is risk averse and will choose the less risky portfolio when presented with portfolios with similar expected return potential.
+Developed in 1952, Modern Portfolio Theory remains a widely used model in shaping retirement portfolio design.
+As Forbes notes, it’s now a key tool for both asset managers and automated portfolio design.
+Modern Portfolio Theory seeks to maximize expected return for a given amount of risk, as it assumes the average investor is risk averse and will choose the less risky portfolio when presented with portfolios with similar expected return potential.

-There's an expectation that riskier investments carry higher return potential.
-If you invest in what’s generally considered a lower-risk option—for example, bonds—it may generate lower returns.
-And higher-risk investments can, but may not, result in higher returns.
-Separately, putting money away in a savings account can, over time, lead to a reduction in purchasing power, as such accounts offer no protection from inflation.
+There's an expectation that the riskier the investment, the more return potential that investment should have.
+This means if you invest in what’s generally considered a lower-risk option, for example, like bonds, it may generate lower returns.
+Higher-risk investments can—but may not—result in higher returns.
+Separately, putting money away in a savings account can, over time, lead to a reduction in purchasing power, as such accounts typically offer little protection from inflation.
 (A dollar you put in a savings account in 2022 wouldn't likely be able to buy a dollar’s worth of goods in 2050, if the account’s interest rate does not keep up with inflation.)

-So, the trick is balancing risk and reward to get the highest return potential for an acceptable level of risk.
-In this article, we’ll look at how we try to achieve that balance through passive investing strategies where we evaluate each investment’s historical diversification characteristics.
-And we’ll review the importance of being aware of how to identify “acceptable risk” while being mindful of the concepts of Modern Portfolio Theory.
+The trick is balancing risk and reward to get the highest return potential for an acceptable level of risk.
+In this article, we’ll look at how we try to achieve that balance through passive and low-cost investing strategies where we evaluate each investment’s historical diversification characteristics.
+We’ll also review the importance of being aware of how to better identify “acceptable risk” while being mindful of the concepts of Modern Portfolio Theory.

 Types of risk